exhibitionist-digital/e-waste-pipeline/README.md

 - Edit settings in `./waste.py`
 - Run script with `python3 waste.py` and images will be output to `./out`

-### Embeddings

-Add `.pt` or `.bin` files into `./embeddings`, they will be added to the pipeline on startup.

-The `token` for each embedding will be printed to the console.
-It falls back to filename if there is no token found in the embedding.

 ### Dynamic prompt generator

 Use `prompt_gen` -- a simple, but powerful, function that allows you to pass in